Research

 Coating Porous Media

-The PTFP group, in collaboration with Dr. Thomas Fuller (Georgia Tech, Chemical and Biomolecular Engineering) conducts study to understand the feasibility of using slot die extrusion to directly coat porous media.
+The HARRiS group, in collaboration with Dr. Thomas Fuller (Georgia Tech, Chemical and Biomolecular Engineering) conducts study to understand the feasibility of using slot die extrusion to directly coat porous media.
 A new fabrication process to directly coat a relatively high viscosity non-Newtonian fluids onto porous media has been developed.
 However, a major limitation of directly coating fibrous porous media is the capability of predicting the penetration depth of the fluid into the pores.
 Fluid penetration can alter the quality, functionality and performance of the device.
 The PTFP group is developing analytical models to predict fluid penetration during the coating process.

 carbon